DiFuks/ts-overrides-plugin/packages/plugin/README.md

 ## Why is it needed?

-The most popular use case is transitioning a project from `strict: false` to `strict: true`, but it can also be used for any other cases where you need to override the `tsconfig` settings for specific files.
+The most popular use case is migrating a project from `strict: false` to `strict: true`, but it can also be used for any other cases where you need to override the `tsconfig` settings for specific files.

 ## What can it do?